Primary Care Research Fellowship at ZSFG

 Salary, Benefits, Financial Aid

-In addition to salary, all fellows receive medical insurance, disability insurance, and a discounted membership to Millberry Union, which includes a newly renovated health and fitness center as well as Outdoors Unlimited, a UCSF student-run organization that provides teaching and group outdoor experiences (sea kayaking, mountain climbing, hiking, skiing, scuba diving, sailing, etc.).
+In addition to salary, all fellows receive a ~$13,000 annual housing allowance, medical insurance, disability insurance, and a discounted membership to Millberry Union, which includes a newly renovated health and fitness center as well as Outdoors Unlimited, a UCSF student-run organization that provides teaching and group outdoor experiences (sea kayaking, mountain climbing, hiking, skiing, scuba diving, sailing, etc.).